 Marissa Morgan, LCSW

-Marissa Morgan is a licensed clinical social worker with over 10 years clinical experience.
-She has worked with children, adolescents and adults with significant mental illness and substance abuse disorders in acute, clinical and residential settings.
-Marissa has extensive training in suicide prevention, crisis intervention, individual therapy, family therapy, couples therapy and group psychotherapy.
-Throughout Marissa’s career she has worked with both private and public agencies and has a profound knowledge of these systems.
+Marissa Morgan is a licensed clinical social worker with over 15 years of clinical experience.
+She has worked with children, adolescents, and adults with significant mental illness and substance abuse disorders in acute, clinical, and residential settings.
+Marissa has extensive training in suicide prevention, crisis intervention, individual therapy, family therapy, couples therapy, and group psychotherapy.
+Throughout Marissa’s career, she has worked with both private and public agencies and has a profound knowledge of these systems.
 Marissa utilizes a broad spectrum of practice to help the diverse clientele she works with achieve their goals.
 She continues to practice at a Partial Hospitalization Program with adults suffering from acute psychiatric symptoms and privately with families, couples, adults, and adolescents here at Long Island Behavioral Health.